Skip to content

 DataExpr

-Groups the matching time series by a set of keys and applies an aggregation to matches of the group.
+Groups the matching time series by a set of tag keys and applies an aggregation function to each group.
+This allows you to aggregate data separately for different values of the specified keys, rather than aggregating everything together.

 name,ssCpu,:re,